sleepyfran/itunespy/README.md

     print(album.collection_name)
 ```

-Or search an album and show all its song's names:
+Or search an album and show all its song's names and length, and finally the album length:

 ```python
 import itunespy